Scille/parsec-cloud/docs/rfcs/1020-pki-support.md

   "req": {
     "fields": [
       {
-        // ID of the accepted request
+        // The enrollment ID to be accepted
         "name": "enrollment_id",
         "type": "EnrollmentID"
-      },
-      {
-        // Certificate used to sign the payload by the "accepter" "name": "der_x509_certificate",
-        "type": "Bytes"
-      },
-      {
-        // Signature of the payload
-        "name": "payload_signature",
-        "type": "Bytes"
       },
       {
         // `PkiEnrollmentAnswerPayload` in msgpack format